open-telemetry/opentelemetry-dotnet/docs/logs/getting-started/README.md

 `ConsoleExporter`. `ConsoleExporter` simply displays it on the console.

-Adding logging providers, obtaining `ILogger` instance, etc. could be done alternatively based on the application type.
+Adding logging providers, obtaining `ILogger` instance, etc. could be done differently based on the application type.
 For e.g. [Logging in ASP.NET Core](https://docs.microsoft.com/aspnet/core/fundamentals/logging#logging-providers) shows how to do logging in ASP.NET Core, which is also demonstrated in the [OpenTelemetry Example ASP.NET Core